dribnet/purvs/README.md

 -- Have encountered a problem when my code is pushed that one of my artworks doesnt appear --

+1/6
+This is an attempt at making the triangles smaller which results in a greater detail showing but it is losing the Poly Art feel that I am going for with this work.

 29/5
 I have jet to figure out how to do the sizing changes to what I want.
 I have got the mask working in regards to the colour which i like.
 I want to try with maybe only dropping the saturation than completely making it greyscale.